-Silex invented and developed the ‘SILEX’ laser isotope separation technology in Sydney during the 1990’s.
-The uranium enrichment application of the SILEX technology was licensed exclusively in 2006 to Global Laser Enrichment LLC (‘GLE’), a business venture today comprising Silex (51%) and Cameco (49%).
-Silex and GLE jointly continue to commercialise the technology for potential deployment in the US with the aim of completing a full-scale pilot demonstration by the mid-2020’s.
+Silex invented and developed the ‘SILEX’ laser isotope separation technology in Sydney during the 1990s.
+The uranium enrichment application of the SILEX technology was licensed exclusively in 2006 to Global Laser Enrichment LLC (‘GLE’), a joint venture business today owned by Silex (51%) and Cameco Corporation (49%).

 GLE’s exclusive worldwide license to commercialise the SILEX technology for uranium enrichment is in accordance with a Technology Commercialisation and License Agreement, amended in 2021.
 The technology commercialisation project is being conducted jointly at GLE’s Wilmington, North Carolina (NC) facility and at Silex’s Sydney facility, with the current focus on completion of the commercial-scale demonstration of the SILEX uranium technology with a pilot facility being built at GLE’s Test Loop facility.

 In February 2023, GLE’s owners agreed to a plan and budget for CY2023 that accelerates activities in the commercial-scale pilot demonstration project for the SILEX uranium enrichment technology.